wmde/wbaas-deploy/doc/Local-dev-env.md

 And start a local k8s cluster for the wbaas project.

+**IMPORTANT: make sure you are NOT connect to the WMDE VPN when creating the minikube profile**.
 Note: 1.21.4 is suggested as this is the currently used production environments.

 ```sh